Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Bg 8.28

-While practicing this process, I myself could experience that two things happened: first, those desires I had, which were not conducive to spiritual life, were to some extent eradicated, without any separate endeavour to reject them; second, other desires were adjusted in Krishna consciousness in such a way as not to hamper neither my spiritual, nor my material life.
-Other processes, however, have doubtful results, even after long practise.
+While practicing this process, I myself could experience that two things happened: first, those desires I had, which were not conducive to spiritual life, were to some extent eradicated, without any separate endeavour to reject them; second, other desires were adjusted in Krishna consciousness in such a way as not to hamper either my spiritual or my material life.
+Other processes, however, have doubtful results, even after long practice.
 For example, I know people who practiced Hatha-yoga the whole life without any tangible result, except perhaps some health improvement…

 In the last five hundred years, Lord Caitanya’s sankirtana movement has been spoiled by fanatics, sentimentalists and even debauches who claim to be bhaktas.
-But being a scientific process, real bhakti will not appear unless one follows it strictly, just as a diseased man will not be cured unless he abides by the physicians prescriptions.
+But being a scientific process, real bhakti will not appear unless one follows it strictly, just as a diseased man will not be cured unless he abides by a physician’s prescriptions.
 Srila Prabhupada points out the cause of such failures:

 “Without knowledge, one cannot have realization.”